unframed/SQLAbstract.php/README.md

 ?>
 ~~~

-You may use `execute` to insert, replace, update, select and count rows, but safe conveniences are provided.
+You may use `execute` to insert, replace and update or use one of the four `fetch*` methods to select and count rows, but conveniences are provided.

 ### Insert